 49.4 At the request of the parties, of one of them or ex officio, the Arbitral Tribunal may invite the parties to appear before it on a day and at a time it fixes.

-Unless the parties have agreed to confer upon it the task of ruling in law, the Arbitral Tribunal shall rule fairly and finally on the dispute by an award which shall be communicated to the parties.
+Unless the parties have agreed to confer upon it the task of ruling in law, the Arbitral Tribunal shall rule in equity and finally on the dispute by an award which shall be communicated to the parties.

 51.1 The duration of the mission of the Arbitral Tribunal ruling in an Expedited Arbitration Procedure is four months from the date of the minutes recording the acceptance of its mission.

-51.3 By delegation of the parties, resulting from the application of these rules, the President of the Court may, at his or her sole initiative, extend the mission of the Arbitral Tribunal.
+51.3 By delegation of the parties, resulting from the application of these rules, the President of the Chamber may, at his or her sole initiative, extend the mission of the Arbitral Tribunal.

 All arbitration costs are determined in accordance with the Expedited Arbitration Procedure fee schedule in force on the day of the request.

-(pursuant to Article 4.1 of the Rules of the Paris International Court of Arbitration)
+(pursuant to Article 4.1 of the Rules of the International Arbitration Chamber of Paris)

-1.1 The so-called “written” arbitration procedure supplements the Court’s Arbitration Rules, the provisions of which not contrary to these rules remain applicable.
+1.1 The so-called “written” arbitration procedure supplements the Chamber’s Arbitration Rules, the provisions of which not contrary to these rules remain applicable.

 2.1 The submission of written submissions, including in particular the request for arbitration, documents, pleadings and submissions, as well as all notifications and communications, shall be made only by delivery against receipt, registered letter, courier service or by any other means of communication that provides physical proof of dispatch.